 I started looking for regular jobs: first in my hometown, then in the rest of the country, then in the rest of Europe.
 I managed to find some interesting projects, some interesting compensation packages, and some interesting locations; but I believed that I could have it all.
 So I began to look into freelancing.
 And as I kept looking, freelancing looked more and more like the life I wanted: it presented an opportunity to find interesting clients and projects while being rewarded for quality work.”

-What was the toughest challenge that came about during your transition to freelance work?
+What was the toughest challenge that came about during your transition to freelance development work?

-But most people see loose hours as a benefit of freelancing.
+But most people see loose hours as a benefit of freelance software engineering.
 What’s your take on that?

 I’ve found that it pays off to be disciplined because I end up being much more productive if I have a set of routines.